heavenwing/go-project-template/webapi/README.md

 |= manager //manager folder contains all webapi biz logic code files that the handler depend on

-- |- common.go // this file contains all common functions and vairables in the package
+- |- common.go // this file contains all common local functions and vairables in the package

-- |- const.go // this file contains all constants in the package
+- |- const.go // this file contains all local constants in the package

 - |- interface.go // all interface definitions of managers